nginx/unit-docs/source/configuration.rst

             index.html

-   Let's set :samp:`follow_symlinks` to :samp:`false`:
+   Now set :samp:`follow_symlinks` to :samp:`false`:

    .. code-block:: json

       {
           "action": {
-              "share": "/www/data/static$uri",
+              "share": "/www/$host/static$uri",
-              "chroot": ":nxt_hint:`/www/data/ <Now, any paths accessible via the share are confined to this directory>`", "follow_symlinks": false
+              "chroot": ":nxt_hint:`/www/$host/ <Now, any paths accessible via the share are confined to this directory>`", "follow_symlinks": false
           }
       }

-   Now the symlink request fails, which is the desired effect:
+   The symlink request is forbidden, which is presumably the desired effect:

    .. code-block:: console